busypeoples/busypeoples.github.io/_posts/2014-06-19-testing-angularjs-directives.markdown

 }]);
 ```

-This is really it, we have a directive that will simply render a given set of items into a set of divs.
+This basically is it, we have a directive that will simply render a given set of items into a set of divs.

-Testing this directive with current conditions:
+Next, testing this directive with the current conditions:

 + We have no templateUrl defined.